 Is palm oil bad?

-No. Palm oil is not harmful to the skin and is an effective, widely used ingredient in soap.
-It has been used in cosmetics for centuries and is approved for cosmetic use.
+No. Palm oil is not harmful to the skin and is an effective ingredient in soap.
+It is approved for cosmetic use and has been used for centuries.

-How to recognise palm oil on an INCI list
+How do you recognize palm oil on an INCI list?

-Palm oil and its derivatives can appear under various names:
+Palm oil and derivatives can appear under different names:

 - -Elaeis Guineensis Oil (pure palm oil)